Gunivers/Bookshelf/docs/link.md

 *Example:*

--  Link all armor_stand to the entity with ID 3
+-  Link all armor_stand to the entity with ID 3 (see the `ID`module to know how to assign an ID to an entity)

     ```
     # Once